Victor Hugo (artist and window dresser): Friendship with Andy Warhol and Studio 54 years

+End of relationship with Halston

-His intermittent relationship with Halston dissipated after more than a decade.
-Hugo's ever-increasing drug addiction and tempestuous nature was a contributing factor to the couple's breakup.
+By the late 1970s, Hugo had moved out of Halston's house and into a loft at 109 Fifth Avenue, where he lived with his assistant Benjamin Liu.
+His on-and-off relationship with Halston dissipated after more than a decade in the 1980s.
+Hugo's ever-increasing drug addiction and tempestuous nature were a contributing factor to the couple's breakup.
 By 1988, Halston had been diagnosed with HIV and relocated soon after to San Francisco to be closer to his family.
 Despite their relationship having ended, Halston still continued to pay for Hugo's housing and other expenses.
 Hugo reportedly stole Warhol's works and Elsa Peretti's belongings to feed his drug habit.

-In 1989, Hugo had expressed dissatisfaction with how he was portrayed in The Andy Warhol Diaries—threatening to auction off any Warhol piece in his possession: "I feel like the Central Park jogger...I've been gang-raped and beaten by a dead person and bunch of thugs that work for him.
+In 1989, Hugo had expressed dissatisfaction with how he was portrayed in The Andy Warhol Diaries and threatened to auction off any Warhol piece in his possession.
+He said, "I feel like the Central Park jogger…I've been gang-raped and beaten by a dead person and bunch of thugs that work for him.
 It is the most vile, disgusting piece of pulp literature I have ever read..."

 Shortly before Halston's death in 1990, Halston's brother Bob Halston locked Hugo out of Halston's New York property after learning that Hugo had moved back in and was stealing Halston's personal property.
 A contract was drawn up requiring that Hugo would not contest Halston's will nor cause any embarrassment to the estate.
 Hugo had previously signed a non-disclosure agreement in 1985 to not speak publicly about his relationship with Halston in exchange for a large monetary sum, but he broke it.

-Later life
+Later life and death

 In 1993, it was reported that Hugo was working on an autobiography, though the project never came to fruition.
-In his 1997 book The Last Party: Studio 54, Disco and the Culture of the Night, Anthony Haden-Guest wrote how the artist Scott Covert encountered a homeless Hugo in December 1993 sleeping in a park after running out of money to stay at the Hotel Chelsea.
-Covert and fellow Hotel Chelsea resident Colleen Weinstein helped a cancer-stricken Hugo such as taking him to his hospital visits.
-When Hugo died in 1994 from AIDS-related complications, Covert and Weinstein did not have the funds to bury him and it took them two weeks to save up enough money.
+In his book The Last Party: Studio 54, Disco and the Culture of the Night (1997), Anthony Haden-Guest wrote how the artist Scott Covert encountered a homeless Hugo in December 1993, sleeping in a park after running out of money to stay at the Hotel Chelsea.
+Covert and fellow Hotel Chelsea resident Colleen Weinstein helped a cancer-stricken Hugo, such as taking him to his hospital visits.
+When Hugo died in 1994 from AIDS-related complications Covert and Weinstein did not have the funds to bury him, and it took them two weeks to save up enough money.
 They buried him on Halston's birthday at an East Hampton cemetery.